-It wasn’t too long ago that we published a list of 10 cool command line tools for your Linux terminal.
+It wasn’t too long ago that we published a list of the best command line tools for Linux.
 Today, we turn our focus to encryption methods as we bring you a list of the best file and disk encryption software for your Linux machine.

 Tomb aims to improve safety by adopting a handful of well-tested standards and implementations, applying good practices for key storage, and a minimalist design consisting of concise readable code.

 Learn more about Tomb encryption software from our review – Tomb – A File Encryption Tool for Linux.

 It works using the newer devmapper mechanism which offers several advantages including improved functionality in the kernel, support for encrypted swap partitions for superusers, support for crypto-swap at system boot, storing multiple encrypted filesystems in a single disk, etc.

 Learn more about Cryptmount from our review – Cryptmount – Create Encrypted Filesystems in Linux.

 CryFS ensures that no data, including directory structure, metadata, and file content, leave your computer in an unencrypted format.

 It is compliant with the IETF standards-track specification of OpenPGP and RFC 4889.
-We have covered GPG in a little more detail in our best Linux Encrypt/Decrypt tools article.
+We have covered GnuPG in a little more detail in our best Linux Encrypt/Decrypt tools article.

-VeraCrypt is a multi-platform, freeware open source tool created to provide users with on-the-fly encryption.
-You can use it to encrypt entire storage devices or only selected partitions using pre-boot authentication.
+VeraCrypt is a multi-platform, freeware open-source tool created to provide users with on-the-fly encryption.
+You can use it to encrypt entire storage devices or only select partitions using pre-boot authentication.

-VeraCrypt’s features include the ability to create virtual encrypted disks and mount them as if they’re real, provision of plausible deniability, pipelining and parallelization, etc.
+VeraCrypt’s features include the ability to create virtual encrypted disks and mount them as if they’re real, provision of plausible deniability, pipelining, parallelization, etc.

-7-zip is among the most popular archiving utilities because of its high compression ratio in 7z format with LZMA and LZMA2 compression’s, plugin for FAR manager, integration with Windows Shell, AES-256 encryption in 7z and ZIP formats, among other features.
+7-zip is among the most popular archiving utilities because of its high compression ratio in 7z format with LZMA and LZMA2 compression, a plugin for FAR manager, integration with Windows Shell, and AES-256 encryption in 7z and ZIP formats, among other features.

 dm-crypt is a disk encryption subsystem for encrypting disks, partitions, and portable containers.
 It was created to address certain reliability problems in cryptoloop and can be used to back up several volume types.